Table of Contents Hide

 You might have also thought “What should I fill in the Disclosed Quantity?”
 In this blog post, I will be discussing the meaning of the Disclosed Quantity in the Stock Market and all the related queries to it.

-Here’s the screenshot of how it looks like in Upstox.
+Here’s the screenshot of what it looks like in Upstox.

 What is Disclosed Quantity in Share Market